Thriller film: Legal thriller

 Legal thriller is a suspense film in which the major characters are lawyers and their employees.
 The system of justice itself is always a major part of these works, at times almost functioning as one of the characters.
-Examples include The Pelican Brief, Presumed Innocent, A Time to Kill, The Client, The Lincoln Lawyer, The Firm.
+Examples include The Pelican Brief, Presumed Innocent, A Time to Kill, The Client, The Lincoln Lawyer and The Firm.

 Political thriller

 Political thriller is a type of film in which the protagonist must ensure the stability of the government.
-The success of Seven Days in May (1962) by Fletcher Knebel, The Day of the Jackal (1971) by Frederick Forsyth, and The Manchurian Candidate (1959) by Richard Condon established this subgenre.
-Other examples include Topaz, Notorious, The Man Who Knew Too Much, The Interpreter, Proof of Life, State of Play, and The Ghost Writer.
+The success of Seven Days in May (1962) by Fletcher Knebel, The Day of the Jackal (1971) by Frederick Forsyth and The Manchurian Candidate (1959) by Richard Condon established this sub-genre.
+Other examples include Topaz, Notorious, The Man Who Knew Too Much, The Interpreter, Proof of Life, State of Play and The Ghost Writer.

 Psychological thriller

 Psychological thriller film is a psychological type of film (until the often violent resolution), the conflict between the main characters is mental and emotional rather than physical.
 Characters, either by accident or their own curiousness, are dragged into a dangerous conflict or situation that they are not prepared to resolve.
 To overcome their brutish enemies characters are reliant not on physical strength but on their mental resources.
 This subgenre usually has elements of drama, as there is an in-depth development of realistic characters who must deal with emotional struggles.
-The Alfred Hitchcock films Suspicion, Shadow of a Doubt, Rear Window, and Strangers on a Train, as well as David Lynch's bizarre and influential Blue Velvet, are notable examples of the type, as are The Talented Mr. Ripley, The Machinist, Shutter Island, Mirrors, Insomnia, Identity, Gone Girl, Red Eye, Phone Booth, Fatal Attraction, The River Wild, Panic Room, Misery, Cape Fear, 10 Cloverfield Lane, and Funny Games.
+The Alfred Hitchcock films Suspicion, Shadow of a Doubt, Rear Window and Strangers on a Train, as well as David Lynch's bizarre and influential Blue Velvet, are notable examples of the type, as are The Talented Mr. Ripley, The Machinist, Shutter Island, Mirrors, Insomnia, The Fourth Man (1983 film), Identity, Gone Girl, Red Eye, Phone Booth, Fatal Attraction, The River Wild, Panic Room, Misery, The Hitcher (1986 film), Cape Fear, 10 Cloverfield Lane and Funny Games.

 Social thriller

 Social thriller are a thriller that uses suspense to augment attention to abuses of power and instances of oppression in society.
-This new subgenre gained notoriety in 2017 with the release of Get Out.
-Other examples include The Tall Man, Dirty Pretty Things, Parasite, and The Constant Gardener.
+This new sub-genre gained notoriety in 2017 with the release of Get Out.
+Other examples include The Tall Man, Dirty Pretty Things, Parasite and The Constant Gardener.

 Spy film

 Spy film is a genre in which the protagonist is generally a government agent who must take violent action against agents of a rival government or (in recent years) terrorists.
-The subgenre often deals with the subject of espionage in a realistic way (as in the adaptations of John Le Carré's novels).
+The sub-genre often deals with the subject of espionage in a realistic way (as in the adaptations of John Le Carré's novels).
 It is a significant aspect of British cinema, with leading British directors such as Alfred Hitchcock and Carol Reed making notable contributions, and many films set in the British Secret Service.
-Thrillers within this subgenre include Berlin Express, Spy Game, Hanna, Traitor, Tinker Tailor Soldier Spy, The Tourist, The Parallax View, The Tailor of Panama, Mission Impossible, Unknown, The Recruit, the James Bond franchise, The Debt, The Good Shepherd, and Three Days of the Condor.
+Thrillers within this sub-genre include Berlin Express, Spy Game, Hanna, Traitor, Tinker Tailor Soldier Spy, The Tourist, The Parallax View, The Tailor of Panama, Mission Impossible, Unknown, The Recruit, the James Bond franchise, The Debt, The Good Shepherd and Three Days of the Condor.